MarioLisbona/CA-T3A2-part-B-README/README.md

 The font awesome libraries are used to add the icons for the juser registration form.
 The registration form has front-end input validation and the icons are used to inform the user if they have not entered valid input.

+`moment: ^2.29.4` -  Moment is used to format the dates on each post when viewed as a full page.
+It is also used to provide information on the preview cards about how long ago each post was made.

 ### Client Development Dependencies

+`vite": "^4.0.0` - Vite allows developers to setup and build a front-end development environment for React that contains a dev server.
+It also has the feature of a Hot Module Reload which updates the server with changes to the codebase.

 ## Application Screenshots